Arshad Warsi: Television career

 Warsi was the co-host of the dance show Razzmatazz (2001) on Zee TV.
 He starred opposite Karisma Kapoor in the TV serial Karishma – The Miracles of Destiny from 2003 to 2004.
 It aired on Sahara One.
 He hosted a popular award show Sabse Favourite Kaun (2004) for STAR Gold.
 He was the host of Bigg Boss 1 (2006), the Indian version of the reality television series Big Brother which was aired on Sony Entertainment.
 Warsi won the Indian Television Academy Award for Best Anchor—Game/Quiz Show for this.
 He has also done a small cameo on Disney Channel's television show Ishaan: Sapno Ko Awaaz De (2010).

+Stock market

+In March 2023, Arshad Warsi was accused by India's securities regulator SEBI to have enaged in stock market manipulation.

+In May 2025, he was banned by SEBI from participating in Indian stock market for 5 years.